AstroVulpes/AssetTrackerSQL/README.md

 # AssetTrackerSQL
 A database of products stored in different offices with CRUD support.
+Each office has an ID, a name, and a currency.
+The table converts the price to each office's local currency by consulting a live XML document.
+There are 4 options to choose from after the database has been loaded (sorted in alphabetical order of offices and then by price): 1.
+Create a new product (type, brand, model, purchase date, price, and office).
+2. Edit a product.
+3. Remove a product.
+4. Quit the application.